Find Grad Schools

 20 Yearly Graduations

 The 6th most popular school in the country for research & experimental psychology majors who are seeking their master's degree is University of California - Irvine.
 Each year, around 36,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
 During the most recent year for which we have data, 20 people received their master's degree in research & experimental psychology from UC Irvine.
+About 67% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #7